brandon-rhodes/pycon2010-mighty-dictionary/presentation.rst

 d = {1:1, 2:2, 3:3, 4:4, 5:5, 6:6}
 my_inspect.display_dictionary(d)

+- emphasize that hashes compared before objects
+- when dicting your own object, make comparison fast!
 - make steps of dictionary lookup clearer at beginning (HASH then COMPARE)
 - at end, show how to repackage dictionary (how?)
 - mention not to do the __hash__/__eq__ trick with mutable objects